mbed-ce/mbed-mcuboot-bootloader/README.md

 Many of these have been mentioned previously.

 **NOTE:** It is important to ensure the `mcuboot` configuration parameters are **the same** for the bootloader and the bootable application!
 Also `mcuboot.header-size` has been deprecated as of mcuboot v1.7 and onward.
+We no-longer need to set it in mbed_app.json file.
+But we still need to note down the planned header-size and pass it to imgtool when signing built images.

 ## Running the Demo